Mississippi Hunting & Fishing

 Many hunters travel to and from their tree stand or blind before dawn and after dusk.
-It is recommended that hunters use a flashlight or red light while travelling to and from their stands or hunting area.
+It is recommended that hunters use a flashlight or red light while traveling to and from their stands or hunting area.
 Use of a small light will help with the identity of the hunters during low light conditions.
 This recommendation does not legalize the use of lights to hunt game animals.

-Effective July 1, 2013, any resident purchasing the combination small game hunting/freshwater fishing license for the use of freshwater fishing will not be required to provide a hunter education number.
+Any resident purchasing the combination small game hunting/freshwater fishing license for the use of freshwater fishing will not be required to provide a hunter education number.
 Any resident purchasing the combination small game hunting/freshwater fishing license for the use of hunting small game will be required to provide a hunter education number.
 If purchasing small game/freshwater fishing license for fishing purposes only, Hunter Education is optional.

 Disabled License Exemptions

-Residents who are blind, paraplegic, a multiple-amputee, adjudged 100% disabled by the Social Security Administration, or 100% service connected disabled by the Veterans Administration or Railroad Retirement Board are NOT required to purchase a hunting or fishing license [MS. Code 49-7-5 and 49-7-9].
+Residents who are blind, paraplegic, a multiple-amputee, adjudged 100% disabled by the Social Security Administration, or 100% service-connected disabled by the Veterans Administration or Railroad Retirement Board are NOT required to purchase a hunting or fishing license [MS. Code 49-7-5 and 49-7-9].
 Residents exempt based on these criteria are required to have proof of residency, disability status or other physical impairment in their possession while engaged in hunting and fishing activities unless an exempt license is purchased.
 The Disabled Exempt license is an annual privilege.
 Applications are available online at www.mdwfp.com.

-REsident Senior License Exemptions
+Resident Senior License Exemptions

 Senior Saltwater License